Monster Boy and the Cursed Kingdom Review

 Monster Boy and the Cursed Kingdom 9

-This wouldn’t be the Monster World franchise without multiple transformations, and the rest of Jin’s forms doesn’t disappoint.
-As a snake, you’ll lose your ability to harness magical spells, but using your small stature, you can fit into tiny gaps no one else can access.
+This wouldn't be the Monster World franchise without multiple transformations, and the rest of Jin's forms don't disappoint.
+As a snake, you'll lose your ability to harness magical spells, but using your small stature, you can fit into tiny gaps no one else can access.
 Not only that, but you can slither and attach your way across slimy ledges, letting you move up and down walls and across ceilings with ease.
-You aren't entirely helpless, as you can swing your tail in a pinch for minimal damage, but your essential talent involves spitting acid at unexpecting foes.
-It also comes in handy to solve some of the game’s numerous environmental puzzles, activating crystals to illuminate darkened caverns and activating levers that would typically be out of reach.
+You aren't entirely helpless, as you can swing your tail in a pinch for minimal damage, but your essential talent involves spitting acid at unsuspecting foes.
+It also comes in handy to solve some of the game's numerous environmental puzzles, activating crystals to illuminate darkened caverns and activating levers that would typically be out of reach.
 Once you collect the snake talisman (there's one for every form), you can strengthen your scaly head to break rocks blocking your path.

 During the last third of the game, the difficulty truly ramps up, requiring you to be precise with your timing and jumping, usually combining multiple forms in a single maneuver.
-You may have to use the frog’s tongue to launch yourself high into the air (or swing across a gap), then transform into the lion to perform an upward thrust to gain additional height, and then finally switching to the snake form to attach yourself upside down to the ceiling.
+You may have to use the frog's tongue to launch yourself high into the air (or swing across a gap), then transform into the lion to perform an upward thrust to gain additional height, and then finally switch to the snake form to attach yourself upside down to the ceiling.
 Be swift with your movements, as you may have to outrun lava that is increasingly inching towards the top of the screen.

-Projectiles are my biggest annoyance with the game’s combat system.
+Projectiles are my biggest annoyance with the game's combat system.
 If you need to block anything straight in front of you or directly above you with the shield, it's not a problem.
 Anything coming at you at an angle will most likely result in you taking damage, even if it appears like it would make contact with the shield.
-Most of the time, checkpoints are are well placed, although you may have to replay certain sections multiple times.
-It is almost punishing that you only respawn with only three hearts of health, especially when a single hit can practically wipe out your health.
+Most of the time, checkpoints are well placed, although you may have to replay certain sections multiple times.
+It is almost punishing that you only respawn with three hearts of health, especially when a single hit can practically wipe out your health.

 Simply Put